-Just as states are permitted (if not required) to exclude from the presidential ballot a candidate who is not a natural born citizen, or who is underage, so too states should exclude from the ballot a candidate who previously swore to support the Constitution, but then engaged in insurrection.
+Just as states are permitted (if not required) to exclude from the presidential ballot a candidate who is not a natural born citizen, who is underage, or who has already served two terms as president, so too states should exclude from the ballot a candidate who previously swore to support the Constitution but then engaged in insurrection.

 This is not like other cases where courts have rejected state efforts to impose additional ballot access qualifications beyond those found in the Constitution.
 Here, the eligibility criterion is imposed by the Constitution itself.
-Section 3 of the Fourteenth Amendment added an additional qualification for presidential eligibility beyond those first
+Section 3 of the Fourteenth Amendment added an additional qualification for presidential eligibility beyond those first imposed in 1787.
+In other words, since 1868, the qualifications for eligibility for the presidency-in addition to natural born citizenship, age, and residency-have also included not having engaged in